FUR-Labs/fur-cli/README.md

 **A place to keep your conversations with clarity.**

-Your chats — with AI, with yourself, with collaborators — deserve structure.
+Your chats with AI, with yourself, and with collaborators deserve a clear place to live.
-FUR gives them a home.
+FUR gives them that home.

 *Fast.*
 *Local.*